D1M1TR10S/github-mcp-server/docs/host-remote-server.md

 Your application must perform the standard Authorization Code flow.

 > **Note:**
 > [PKCE (Proof Key for Code Exchange)](https://datatracker.ietf.org/doc/html/rfc7636) is included in the MCP spec.
-Wile the GitHub MCP Server currently accepts tokens from OAuth apps without it today, PKCE support will soon be added and become a requirement.
+While the GitHub MCP Server currently accepts tokens from OAuth apps without it today, PKCE support will soon be added and become a requirement.
 We recommend implementing it now to future-proof your integration.

 ```
 // Step 1: Build the authorization URL